elasticio/api-docs/source/includes/_workspaces.md

 ### Returns

-Returns Workspace object if the call succeeded
+Returns Workspace object on successful call.

 ## Update a Workspace